horizontalsystems/blockchain-crypto-guides/guides/token_guides/uniswap.md

 A general rule of thumb here, from the perspective of a liquidity provider, any price change on deposited assets would cause a reduction in the value of the stake, relative to just holding the original assets.

-> Therefore, when it comes to Uniswap, the liquidity pools are likely to perform best for trading pairs that involves stable assets i.e. stablecoins.
+> Therefore, when it comes to Uniswap, the liquidity pools are likely to perform better for pairs that involve stable assets i.e. stablecoins.

+As the price changes of assets plays an important role in profit calculation, it complicates analysis of potential future returns.

 ## Uniswap Token